emericg/SmartServoFramework/README.md

 #### Serial link (HerkuleX servos)

-You need a serial port with a regular TTL converter to use HerkuleX devices.
+You need a serial port with a "regular" TTL converter to use HerkuleX devices.

 ## Framework

 This framework can be used with any Dynamixel or HerkuleX devices.
-Please note that the Dynamixel PRO serie has never been tested (because I have no testing devices).
+Please note that the Dynamixel PRO serie is not supported, as no test devices are available to us.

 * **Simple API:** Use this mode to get or set a value to a servo by sending a simple instruction and waiting for the answer.
 * **Controller API:** Setup a controller and attach servo instances to it.
 Manipulate servo objects and let the controller sync its values with the actual servo hardware in a background thread with a fixed frequency.